qinhongda8/R-YOLO/README.md

 mv ./dataset/Normal_to_Foggy/images/Foggy_feak/* ./dataset/Normal_to_Foggy/images/Foggy_train/
 mv ./dataset/Normal_to_Foggy/images/Normal_feak/* ./dataset/Normal_to_Foggy/images/Normal_train/
 ```
-After move the translation image, copy the label of origin image as the label of translation image.
+After generating the translation image, copy the label of the origin image as the label of the translation image.

 ### Step 2: Training the FCNet